 Stephen Clark is a former award-winning journalist who served as a staff writer for the Los Angeles Times and as a politics editor for the Washington, D.C. bureau of FoxNews.com.
 As a reporter for the Utica Observer-Dispatch, he won a New York Newspaper Publishers Association Award of Distinguished Community Service for his investigation into the financial struggles of nonprofit services.

 He also won a Society of Professional Journalists Award for Investigative Reporting at the Stamford Advocate for his series exposing an elderly grifter’s charity organization.
-Stephen grew up in the suburbs of Philadelphia and now lives in North Jersey with his wife and son.
+Stephen grew up in the suburbs of Philadelphia and now lives in North Jersey with his wife, son and daughter.
 He has a bachelor’s degree in communications from Arcadia University and a master’s degree in journalism from Syracuse University.

 Hands Up: What critics are saying